 Her voice, singing style and melody explain why Bárbara gained recognition right after her first album release.
 She was part of several projects paying tribute to great Brazilian musicians.
 She also has made appearances on Brazilian Television.

 Bárbara established herself as one of the major female vocalists on the Brazilian independent scene when she released her second album in May 2013, “É o que temos”.
 Produced by Clayton Martin (Cidadão Instigado) and Edgard Scandurra, the album appeared on “best of the year” lists.
 She also received an award for best version of the year for Porque Brigamos, a Portuguese version of Neil Diamond’s hit “I Am I Said” originally recorded in Brazil by singer Diana.

 2015, it’s time for Frou Frou, her third solo album.
-This time she decided to put her hands in the production alongside with drummer/producer Clayton Martin.
+This time she decided to work more actively in the production alongside with drummer/producer Clayton Martin.
 Frou Frou flerts with the brazillian disco music from the 70’s but also has a lot of the 80’s energy.
-A little more upbeat, a little more unpretentious, a little happier, she still talks about the ups and downs of life and love but now she’s just not taking it that seriously.
-We should have fun, and smile, and dance, and love, and frou frou.
+A little more upbeat, a little more unpretentious, a little happier, she still talks about the ups and downs of life and love but now she’s just not taking it so seriously.

 In 2017, Barbara gathers up with longterm partner in music, Tatá Aeroplano, to write and produce Vida Ventureira – an album that tells the story of a couple that goes on a trip looking for self awareness and a reconnection with nature.
 It’s like the screenplay of a movie that does not exist.
 The influences here range from rural rock (as in the first track, homonimous to the album’s title) and 70’s psichodelia (like in Pro mundo virar shopping, where you can clearly see traces of Mutantes and Serge Gainsbourg).